MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndischimney/ns-ndischimney-_tcp_offload_state_cached.md

        keepalive option, see RFC 1122.

-#### TCP_FLAG_NAGLING_ENABLED

-The host stack sets this flag to enable the Nagle algorithm on the connection.
-The host stack
-       clears this flag to disable the Nagle algorithm on the connection.
-For more information about the Nagle algorithm, see RFC 896.

 #### TCP_FLAG_KEEP_ALIVE_RESTART

 The host stack sets this flag to cause the offload target to reset its keepalive timer to